NibiruChain/nibiru/x/perp/spec/01_concepts.md

 **Current implementation**: Nibi-Perps uses isolated margin on each trading pair.
 This means that excess collateral on one position is not affected by a deficit on another (and vice versa).
 Positions are siloed in terms of liquidation risks, so an underwater ETH:USD position won't have any effect on an open ATOM:USD position, for instance.

 In future upgrade, we'd like to implement a cross margin model and allow traders to select whether to use cross or isolated margin in the trading app.
-This way, traders could elect to have profits from one position can support losses in another.
+This way, traders could elect to have profits from one position support losses in another.

 <!--

 ## Profits and Losses (PnL)

-- TODO Define profits and losses
 - TODO Explain PnL calculation
+- TODO Q: When are PnL calculations completed?
 -->

 ## Funding Payments